Christian-Trindade/premier-league-data-analyses/readme.md

 The competition was founded as the FA Premier League on 20 February 1992 following the decision of clubs in the Football League First Division to break away from the Football League, founded in 1888, and take advantage of a lucrative television rights sale to Sky.From 2019 to 2020, the league's accumulated television rights deals were worth around £3.1 billion a year, with Sky and BT Group securing the domestic rights to broadcast 128 and 32 games respectively.
 The Premier League is a corporation where chief executive Richard Masters is responsible for its management, whilst the member clubs act as shareholders.Clubs were apportioned central payment revenues of £2.4 billion in 2016–17, with a further £343 million in solidarity payments to English Football League (EFL) clubs.

+### Objective

+This model is focused on try predict match total goals.

 ### Dataset description

 A dataset which contains a list of games, results and some numbers about the games of premier league, the england soccer league.